Better to drift than make plans

 From now on, we had to make every decision ourselves and were on our own.
 There was no skipper on board giving orders and bearing the responsibility.
 This was all quite exciting, as at that point we were unfamiliar with the sailing characteristics of the boat and could not boast of great sailing experience.

 Over time, we have learned so much, more than we wanted to know.
 Familiarizing ourselves with the boat's technology (engines, water and diesel systems, etc.) and on-board electronics was a necessary safety aspect and accompanied by various aha moments as newcomers back then.
 Today we know our ISLY quite well and can react quickly.
 An Austrian sailing friend once said a fitting phrase: "Wer noch nie ein Boot besaß, waas an Schaaß" (translated into standard German: "...knows nothing").
 The extent to which a boat life entails only became clear to us over time.
-A boat wants to be cared for, maintained, repaired and even cuddled.
+We only realized the extent of a boat's life over time.
+A boat needs to be looked after, maintained, repaired and also stroked, äh... painted.

 ...this is how we can positively describe sailing.